-English homework will be given out on a Friday and will be due in the following Thursday.
-Spellings will be given out on a Friday to be practised.
+Spellings will be given out on a Friday to be practised in a book.
 This will be checked and a test given on the following Friday.

-Maths homework is given out on a Friday and needs to be handed in the following Thursday.
-This will include work on times tables as all children need to be fluent in these as well as their corresponding division facts.
+Children will be expected to practice times tables as all children need to be fluent in these as well as their corresponding division facts.